 Author：CELEBLAWS, P.A.
 Source：Original Release

-time：2022-07-19 17:47 Browse volume：
+time：2022-07-20 04:08 Browse volume：

-Proof of use is evidence that clearly shows how you are using your trademark in commerce on the goods or in connection with the services identified in your registration.
-You must submit proof of use when responding to the office action.
-For goods, acceptable proof of use may include photos of the mark on a tag or label affixed to the goods, photos of the mark on the packaging of the goods, or dated screenshots of webpages showing the mark being used in connection with the goods at their point of sale.
-For services, acceptable proof of use may include copies of brochures where the mark is used to advertise the services, photos of the mark on retail signage or delivery vehicles, or dated screenshots of webpages showing the mark’s use in the actual sale or advertising of the services.
+"Proof of use" is evidence showing how you are using your trademark in commerce.
+What constitutes proof of use will depend on whether your mark is being audited for its use on goods or services.
+For example, for goods, acceptable proof of use may include photos of the mark on a tag or label affixed to the goods, photos of the mark on the packaging of the goods, or webpages showing the mark used in connection with goods at their point of sale.
+For services, acceptable proof of use may include brochures with the mark to advertise services, photos of the mark on retail signage or delivery vehicles, or webpages showing the mark being used in the sale or advertising of the services.